Yu-Tsern/DigitalCertificateLab/lab1/README.md

 cat thisca.crl
 ```

-Then, we initialize the ”crlnumber” to "00."
+Then, initialize the ”crlnumber” to "00."
 Everytime a certificate is revoked, this number will increase by one.
-Finally, the digital certificate we issued before is successfully revoked.
+Finally, the digital certificate is successfully revoked.

-## Connect to ws after the certificate was revoked
+## Certificate Revocation Test

 Remove the old "cacert.crt" and copy the new "cacert.pem" to the **user** node.
-As we have done before, change the extension from "pem to "crt."
+As you have done before, change the extension from "pem to "crt."
 Additionally, move the Certificate Revokation List, "thisca.crl," to the **user** node.

 ###### CURL